 17. Be myself.
 I have the capacity to love people.
 I will practice making people feel special.

-APPLICATION: What was your most recent guest experience like?
+APPLICATION: What was your most recent guest experience during COVID?
 When was the last time you welcomed a guest to your church?
 Post in the comment section below.
 Thank you.

 - Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.